 And that proves my point that mistakes made (or discovered) at the end of a tiring work session often disappear by the next work session!

 TIP: Never make major decisions about your artwork when you’re tired, overworked, or frustrated.
 Give yourself a break—24 hours if you can—and you might find the problem resolves itself.

 I needed additional reference materials, so I retrieved photographs of heads, necks, and shoulders to supplement the primary reference photo.

 I worked mostly on the cheek, but also all the areas around the bridle and now-absent halter.
 Each layer improved color, value, and saturation as I corrected remaining problems.

 Because I was working over previous work, I used heavier pressure.
-I was able to get away with lighter pressure on the neck because I hadn’t used the sticky stuff to remove that color.
+I was able to get away with lighter pressure on the neck because I hadn’t used mounting putty to remove that color.

 No More Mistake!

 In the end, the drawing looked at least as good as it did before I made that fateful error in judgment.
 If you look closely, you can see the edges of the side strap, but that will be completely concealed as I finish the drawing.
 I’ll show you how that worked out in next Tuesday’s tutorial.

 If you take anything away from my experience, let it be this: